qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 Enhanced C# is built on the concept of a "universal syntax tree" that I call the [Loyc tree](https://github.com/qwertie/LoycCore/wiki/Loyc-trees).
 Rather than parsing to a syntax tree designed specifically for C#, the EC# parser parses to this more general form.
 If you want to write your own macros, you may have to deal with Loyc trees, although often you can avoid knowing anything by relying on the `quote` and `matchCode` macros, described in the [second article](lemp-code-gen-and-analysis.html).

-If you've ever programmed in LISP, you know that there is no separate concept of "statements" and "expressions": _everything_ is an expression.
+If you've ever programmed in Lisp, you know that there is no separate concept of "statements" and "expressions": _everything_ is an expression.
 Arguably the most interesting thing about Enhanced C# is that it's also an expression-based language.
 Of course, the parser must make a clear distinction between statements and expressions: `X * Y;` is a pointer variable declaration, whereas `N = (X * Y);` is a multiplication.
 Statements end in semicolons, while expressions, er, don't.

 The following code, for example, relies on the lack of a distinction (in the syntax tree) between statements and expressions: